Data for People, Not Just Numbers

 Chart-Ed's mission is therefore threefold:

-- 1.To establish a coherent global framework—the Data Literacy Standards (DLL 1–16)—that defines what ethical and effective data use looks like from early childhood through professional leadership.
+- 1.To establish a coherent global framework—the Data Literacy Standards (DLS)—that defines what ethical and effective data use looks like from early childhood through professional leadership.

 - 2.To equip educators and institutions with curriculum, assessments, and professional learning that bring these standards to life in classrooms and communities.
 Educators are the foundation of this movement—see how you can contribute.